alexandresalome/website/doc/source/articles/Symfony2-Create-Your-Services.rst

 ----------------------------------

-In symfony 1.x, beginners called ``sfContext::getInstance()`` anywhere in the application : forms, templates, models, etc. It provides an asy access to current application context (user, request, etc.); but also generated a lot of conception problems : critic coupling, errors from outer space and lot of funny stuff.
+In symfony 1.x, beginners called ``sfContext::getInstance()`` anywhere in the application : forms, templates, models, etc. It provides an easy access to current application context (user, request, etc.); but also generated a lot of conception problems : critical coupling, errors from outer space and lot of funny stuff.

 Now, in Symfony2, there is another big supermassive object : the container.

 It contains every services of the application.

-The container must keep in the controller.
+The container must kept in the controller.

 Use it as argument will **never** be a good idea.